-12.2 The University will provide to the Faculty Association, by the 15th of each month, an update to the material for the previous month, indicating any additions, deletions and changes.
+12.2 The University will provide to the Faculty Association, by the 10th of each month, an update to the material for the previous month, indicating any additions, deletions and changes (referred to as a change report).
+The University will copy the Association on any correspondence that affects salary (e.g. short term disability letters, temporary assignment of duties, etc.)